The latest update to this website was at 558am Friday (HST)

 Glenn’s Aloha Friday comments: I’m home here in upper Kula, Maui, Hawaii.

-It’s mostly clear here in Maui County early this morning.
-The low temperature at my place was 53 degrees.
+It’s mostly clear here in Maui County early this morning with a few clouds.
+The low temperature at my place was 55.5 degrees…with a relative humidity of 82%.

 Here’s a near real-time Wind Profile of the Pacific Ocean – along with a Closer View of the islands / Vog map animation / 8-Day Precipitation model